Overlanding Gear List for Beginners — What to Bring on Your First Trip

 Four realities define what overlanding gear actually needs to address:

-The gear list that follows flows directly from those four realities.
 Probably should have opened with this section, honestly.
-Everything else — the camp chairs, the cast iron skillet, the rooftop tent — is downstream of the basic question of whether you can get unstuck, stay found, stay hydrated, and stay in contact with the outside world if something goes sideways.
+Everything else — the camp chairs, the cast iron skillet, the rooftop tent — is downstream of one basic question: can you get unstuck, stay found, stay hydrated, and reach the outside world if something goes sideways?
+Do not buy comfort gear before you have recovery gear.
+That priority order is not a suggestion.

 Vehicle Recovery — The Non-Negotiable Category